hepplerj/cv/web-cv.md

 "Introduction to Data Visualization," guest lecture, University of Nebraska at Omaha, B. Shine Cho, Spring 2017.

-"What is Digital History," guest lecture, University of Nebraska at Omaha, Prof. Sharon Wood, Spring 2017.

-"What is Digital History," guest lecture, University of Nebraska at Omaha, Prof. Jeanne Reames, Spring 2017.

 "Digital Dissertations," discussion leader, Digital Humanities Fellows, Center for Spatial and Textual Analysis, Stanford University, Spring 2016.